billyhoomm/XChat/README.md

 A chat application built with Node.js and socket.io.

-View the live demo: http://www.billyh.cn:3000
+View the live demo: 待更新

 Features
 ---